 - According to Good Housekeeping run a full dishwasher whenever possible.
 It uses less than half of the water and energy of washing the same amount of dishes by hand.
 And they suggest you skip rinsing the dishes before you load them as well.
 Today’s modern dishwashers are powerful enough to clean without the pre-rinse.

 - Take a shower most days instead of a bath.
 According to the Glen Canyon Institute on water conservation, the average bath uses 37 gallons of water.
 A five-minute shower using just 15 to 25 gallons.

 - Teaching your family to turn the water off while brushing their teeth can save five gallons per person, per teething brushing session (Glen Canyon Institute).

 - Swap paper towels for dish towels and microfiber cleaning cloths.
 I keep a basket of microfiber cleaning towels and old rags in our laundry room with cleaning supplies.

 - Trade paper tissues for handkerchiefs and paper napkins for linen napkins.
-Just toss them in laundry for a wash and reuse.
+Just toss them in the laundry for a wash and reuse.
 When my toddler has a running a nose, it’s easier to keep track of one handkerchief she’s using than several tissues.

-- Drink loose leaf tea instead instead of buying tea bags.
+- Drink loose leaf tea instead of buying tea bags.
 I use a refillable tea ball or a refillable mesh Keurig cup.

 - Switch to e-statements for monthly bills.
 I’ve been using online banking for years.
 It really saves time, money, and paper.
 Just remember to save your passwords.
 I recommend starting a small password book to keep in your desk drawer or safe.